Malaysia Airlines Flight 370: Malaysia Airlines

 A month after the disappearance, Malaysia Airlines' chief executive Ahmad Jauhari Yahya acknowledged that ticket sales had declined but failed to provide specific details.
 This may have partially resulted from the suspension of the airline's advertising campaigns following the disappearance.
 Ahmad stated in an interview with The Wall Street Journal that the airline's "primary focus...is that we do take care of the families in terms of their emotional needs and also their financial needs.
 It is important that we provide answers for them.
 It is important that the world has answers, as well."
 In further remarks, Ahmad said he was not sure when the airline could start repairing its image, but that the airline was adequately insured to cover the financial loss stemming from Flight 370's disappearance.
 In China, where the majority of passengers were from, bookings on Malaysia Airlines were down 60% in March.

 Malaysia Airlines retired the MH370 flight number and replaced it with MH318 (Flight 318) beginning 14 March 2014.
 This follows a common practice among airlines to redesignate flights after notorious accidents.
-Flight 318—Malaysia Airline's second scheduled daily service to Beijing—was suspended seven weeks later, on 2 May; according to insiders, this was due to lack of demand.
+As of September 2025, Malaysia Airlines still operates the Kuala Lumpur–Beijing route as MH318, though the flight now lands into Beijing Daxing instead of Beijing Capital.